cosmos/stargate-launch/audit.md

 ```"/bank/balances/{address}"```
 * **What Changed:**
   * No Changes observed.
-  * See [coin cross-chain transfer source tracing](https://github.com/cosmos/cosmos-sdk/pull/6662) for details on how on non-native IBC coins will written into the denmom value.
+  * See [coin cross-chain transfer source tracing](https://github.com/cosmos/cosmos-sdk/pull/6662) for details on how on non-native IBC coins will written into the denom value.
 This will include a hash of source trace for each coin.
 The core decision if the hash should replace the denom or be prepended to the denom.